rsi-models/CPR/doc_source/source/balance_sheets.rst

 ==============

 This module holds functions that compute the various balance sheet items for each household at different points in the simulation process.
-A collection of variables are calculated and added to the output dataframe retrieved by the module *main*.
+A collection of variables are calculated in real terms (base year 2018) and added to the output dataframe retrieved by the module *main*.

 At age 55 or in the year preceding retirement if the latter intervenes before age 56, wages, pensions, consumption, accounts balances(rrsp, other registered, tfsa